Ancient-Majik-Tech/Learn.Tutorial.Collections/Changes/All/V P 0.0.3.0.md

 	- Updated [Change Log Home][Page Changes Home] with links
 	- Updated all current Change Docu to use same format
 	- Updated [Changes][Sys Changes] to apply links.
+	- Updated Systems to use correct ID Piece

 ### Project Changes